checkout/checkout-3ds-sdk-ios/README.md

 1. Initialize the SDK with your preferred user interface options using our `uiCustomization` object.
 2. Create `transaction` object
 3. Get `authenticationRequestParameters` for the AReq
-4. if a challenge is mandated from the Authentication response from your 3DS server then call the `doChallenge` method to render the challenge however, if the challenge is not mandated by the ACS then it would have triggered a frictionless 3DS flow.
+4. If a challenge is mandated from the Authentication response from your 3DS server then call the `doChallenge` method to render the challenge however, if the challenge is not mandated by the ACS then it would have triggered a frictionless 3DS flow.

 #### Diagram
 Here is a useful diagram that highlights the end-to-end 3DS flow using our `standalone3DSService`.